Why California's Body Armor Ban Proposal is Unconstitutional

 The bill, introduced by Assemblyman Conley, would make it a misdemeanor for any person to purchase or take possession of body armor unless they are employed in specified professions such as law enforcement.
 This bill also makes it a misdemeanor for a person, firm, or corporation to sell or deliver body armor to anyone not engaged in those professions.
 The bill would require sellers to verify that the person they are selling to is from an eligible profession, and would authorize the Department of Justice to expand the list of eligible professions.

 Note, people who already own body armor are allowed to have it, but they cannot resell it, according this post from the Marin Independent Journal.
+Buy your body armor online now.

 AB 92 would further restrict the ability of individuals to purchase body armor than current laws in California, which already make it a felony for a person with a violent felony conviction to purchase, own, or possess body armor.
 If this bill were to pass, it would greatly restrict the ability of average civilians to purchase body armor.